-Health officials currently do not recommend the vaccine for general use by the public because of the rarity of anthrax infection.
-In addition, the vaccine can’t be practically given in response to a bioterrorism act due to its prolonged administration schedule – the vaccine is given as six subcutaneous injections over the course of 18 months.
-If diagnosed early, anthrax can be successfully treated with antibiotics.
-Researchers are working to develop a second generation anthrax vaccine as well as other treatment options to protect the public in the event of a bioterrorism attack.
+Health officials currently do not recommend the anthrax vaccine for general use by the public because anthrax infection is very rare.
+In addition, the vaccine can't be practically given in response to a bioterrorism act because of its long dosing schedule – the vaccine is given as five subcutaneous injections over the course of 18 months.

 If it is diagnosed early, anthrax can be successfully treated with antibiotics.
 In the case of an emergency such as a bioterrorist attack with anthrax, the vaccine may be made available for a series of three injections over four weeks, but would be given with oral antibiotic treatment, as well.